-The following table summarizes the Company's current plans at Sudbury 2.0 Project, the total expenditures incurred, and the total estimated costs for the six months ended June 30, 2022.
+The following table summarizes the Company's current plans at Sudbury 2.0 Project, the total expenditures incurred, and the total estimated costs for the nine months ended September 30, 2022.

-Plans for the project in 2022 Spent to June 30, 2022 (approx.) Planned Expenditures for Fiscal 2022 (approx.) Exploration during Q1 2022 focused on a 4,200- metre diamond drilling program at the Cobalt Hill Zone and advancing a surface geophysical survey at the Rathbun target.
-During Q2 work focused on logging and processing the core samples from Cobalt Hill and prospecting and mapping at the Dorland Prospect.
-During the rest of 2022 activities will include surface prospecting, mapping and sampling, and mechanical trenching, and additional drilling. \$1,108,000 Between \$1,000,000 and \$2,000,000
+Plans for the project in 2022 Spent to September 30, 2022 (approx.) Planned Expenditures for Fiscal 2022 (approx.) Exploration during Q1 2022 focused on a 4,200- metre diamond drilling program at the Cobalt Hill Zone and advancing a surface geophysical survey at the Rathbun target.
+During Q2 and Q3 work focused on logging and processing the core samples from Cobalt Hill and prospecting and mapping at the Dorland Prospect.
+The Sudbury 2.0 exploration program is complete for 2022.
+Between \$1,000,000 and \$2,000,000